vnStat - Monitor Network Bandwidth In Linux and BSD - OSTechNix

 $ sudo zypper install vnstat

-After installed vnStat, start it using command:
+After installed vnStat, start its service using command:

 $ sudo systemctl enable --now vnstat

-You need not to start vnstat on DEB-based systems, because it will be automatically started during installation time.
+You don't need to start vnstat on DEB-based systems, because it will be automatically started during installation time.

 Install vnStat On FreeBSD

-On BSD systems like freeBSD, update port tree and install vnStat as root user using commands:
+On BSD systems like freeBSD, update port tree and install vnStat as

 # pkg update